Table of Contents

 Potential Side Effects of Eggs for Dogs

-Eggs, when fed to dogs in moderation, are generally safe, but there are a few side effects associated with feeding your dog eggs when it's not done properly:
+Eggs, when fed to dogs in moderation, are generally safe, but there are a few side effects associated with providing your dog eggs when it’s not done correctly:

 - They are at risk of salmonella poisoning if they eat the eggs raw;

-- Dogs are at risk of biotin deficiency if they are fed only the egg whites for an extended period of time;
+- Dogs are at risk of biotin deficiency if they are fed only the egg whites for an extended period;

-- They are at risk of obesity if they are fed too many eggs in addition to their regular food (eggs range between 50 and 100 calories per egg).
+- They are at risk of obesity if they are provided too many eggs in addition to their regular food (eggs range between 50 and 100 calories per egg).

-Side effects from feeding eggs to dogs are rare, but you should feed them to your dog after being thoroughly cooked and in moderation.
+Side effects from feeding eggs to dogs are rare, but you should provide them to your dog after being thoroughly cooked and in moderation.